-PART 80-NONDISCRIMINATION UNDER PROGRAMS RECEIVING FEDERAL

-ASSISTANCE THROUGH THE DEPARTMENT OF HEALTH AND HUMAN SERVICES

-EFFECTUATION OF TITLE VI OF THE CIVIL RIGHTS ACT OF 1964
+PART 80-NONDISCRIMINATION UNDER PROGRAMS RECEIVING FEDERAL ASSISTANCE THROUGH THE DEPARTMENT OF HEALTH AND HUMAN SERVICES EFFECTUATION OF TITLE VI OF THE CIVIL RIGHTS ACT OF 1964

-Authority: Sec.
+- 11. The authority citation for part 80 continues to read as follows: - Authority: Sec.
 602, 78 Stat.
 252; 42 U.S.C.
-2000d-1.

-12. Amend appendix A to part 80 under part 1 by adding entry 155 in numerical order to read as follows:
+2000d-1. - 12.
+Amend appendix A to part 80 under part 1 by adding entry 155 in numerical order to read as follows:

-Appendix A to Part 80-Federal Financial Assistance to Which These Regulations Apply
+Appendix A to Part 80-Federal Financial Assistance to Which These Regulations Apply Part 1.

-Part 1.
 Assistance other than Continuing Assistance to States